The Stinky Pest That Can Hide in Your Hartford Walls

 To prevent stink bugs from coming into your house, you want to make it less attractive and more difficult to enter.
 You can start by switching all outdoor bulbs from white to yellow lights, deterring both stink bugs and other insects as well.
 You can also wipe down your doors and window screens with a dryer sheet.
 Stink bugs don’t like the scent.
 Finally, keep them out by sealing holes and cracks and blocking off entry points with screens and netting.
 If you start to see stink bugs around your home, you can kill one outside so that the scent will act as a warning for other stink bugs.

-If stink bugs have already gotten into your home, there are some natural remedies that may help control them.
+If stink bugs have already gotten into your home, some natural remedies may help control them.
 There are a few different natural sprays you can make, including mixing water with garlic or with mint essential oil.

 If you can’t control stink bugs on your own, let American Pest Solutions take control of the situation.
-Years of experience and high-quality tools allow us to quickly and effectively eliminate a stink bug infestation before they cause any more harm to you, your family, and your home.
+Years of experience and high-quality tools allow us to quickly and effectively eliminate a stink bug infestation before it causes any more harm to you, your family, and your home.